simevo/flash/README.md

 8. **Dowloading** articles – single articles or all the articles in a (manual or automatic) article list can be exported to HTML, PDF (in A5 page size) and EPUB formats.
 This is useful to send a copy to a friend or to catch up with those long form articles on your ebook reader.

+9. Article **similarity** and similarity-based search: the title and content of each article are converted to a vector embedding using the [`use-cmlm-multilingual` sentence transformer](https://huggingface.co/sentence-transformers/use-cmlm-multilingual).
+This 2020 model is based on LaBSE (Google Language-agnostic BERT sentence embedding model supporting 109 languages), has 472M params, embedding dimension: 768 and size 1.89G (single-precision floating point FP32).

 ## Local development

 Start flash: